 Get Directions

-The Office of Research and Innovation is under the umbrella of the Office of Research, Innovation, and Extension whose function is to uphold the status of excellence in research and development.
+The Office of Research and Innovation is under the umbrella of the Office of Research, Innovation, Extension, and Internationalization whose function is to uphold the status of excellence in research and development.
 Consistent with the University’s Vision and Mission; and cognizant of UNESCO’s thrust for Education for Sustainable Development and Lifelong Learning, the Research endeavor of the university aims for the integration of knowledge and praxis of sustainable development in education, arts and sciences, and management and entrepreneurship.
 All research endeavors move towards addressing socio-political, economic, cultural, and environmental issues of the 21st century.
 In addition, the office aims to establish a research culture whereby faculty, staff, and students undertake quality research.
 Specifically, the office is mandated:

 To provide a venue for faculty, students, and researchers for convergence;